 This is no time for fancy food, so you can forget about expensive meals, that you’d have to pay for if you were on vacation in a hotel; a road trip is all about the food and snacks you pack up yourself, and the process of cooking them.
 A cool-box is a great investment and will keep any meat you intend to BBQ, or heat over an open fire, cold and fresh.
 Soda and beers can also be kept at their ideal temperature, so you’ll be able to quench your thirst after a long drive during the evening.
 Picnic baskets full of sandwiches, potato chips, and snacks, will also be the perfect addition to your adventure, so stock up on what you know will satiate everyone’s appetite.
+Jerky is another great snack that provides lots of nutrition but doesn’t take up much space.
+If you’re not sure what jerky your family likes then this beef jerky sampler is perfect because you have a selection to choose from.
+Then, you can buy everyone’s favorite for your next trip.
 Don’t forget; if you’re planning a campfire, take your ketchup and relishes for burgers and hotdogs, or you’ll be kicking yourself if you forget (and so will the rest of the family).

 When you’ve packed up the trunk of your vehicle with the food you’ll all devour later in the journey, you’ll also need to ensure there are enough snacks and drinks in the car.
 Kids will love the added surprise of you pulling out some of their favorite treats along the way; make sure you also have enough tissues and wipe to deal with sticky fingers, and potential spillages (there might be bumps in the road; literally).
 Disposable BBQs or campfire supplies are also a must; the novelty of cooking simple meals, outside over a fire will never wear thin, so it’s worth investing in the right kit, especially if you plan to make this a regular thing.
 Check out some online recipes for some inspiration on what to cook up over your campfire, and ensure that your adventure is full of delicious food.